webplatform/docs/guides/html_links/index.md

 </html></syntaxhighlight>

 Visitors activating this link (either by clicking it with a mouse, activating it with the keyboard, or even by voice in some cases) will leave the current page and go to the Opera home page.
-There are more changes happening to the link itself, and we'll look at them later when we talk about link styling.
+There are more changes happening to the link itself, and we'll look at those later when we talk about link styling.

 The anchor tag has several attributes you can add: